 METHOD OF PARTICIPATION:

-Learners will participate in this online educational activity by taking the pretest, viewing the online module and completing the posttest and evaluation.
-To claim CME credit for this enduring material, learners must complete the posttest, passing with 80% accuracy and submit the program evaluation.
+Learners will participate in this online educational activity by viewing the webcast, completing the post-test and evaluation.
+To claim CME credit for this enduring material, learners must complete the post-test, passing with 80% accuracy, and submit the program evaluation.

 Estimated time to complete this activity: 2.75 hours